The People on the Beach

 Journeys to Freedom After the Holocaust

-Vividly traces the paths of Holocaust survivors who risked everything again to make a new life in Palestine.
+A vivid history tracing Holocaust survivors who risked everything again for a new life in Palestine.

-One summer’s night in 1946, over 1,000 Holocaust survivors secretly travelled to an Italian beach.
-They waited silently in the moonlight for a ship disguised as a banana boat to collect them.
-They had survived Auschwitz, hidden in forests and endured death marches—and now they were taking on the Royal Navy, trying to run the British blockade of Palestine.
+One summer’s night in 1946, over 1,000 European Jews waited silently on an Italian beach to board a secret ship.
+They had survived Auschwitz, hidden and fought in forests and endured death marches—now they were taking on the Royal Navy, running the British blockade of Palestine.

 Rosie Whitehouse is a journalist specialising in Jewish life after the Holocaust.
 She writes for BBC Online, the Observer, The Independent, Tablet magazine, The Jewish Chronicle, Haaretz and others.
 A graduate of the London School of Economics, she is an historical advisor at the Vienna-based Centropa, a Jewish history institute.